Enjoy this vessel on this Vantage trip:

 - Length: 400 ft

 This ship proudly bears the name of Captain Richard With, the founder of Hurtigruten.
 His establishment of the Norwegian Coastal Express back in 1893 had an enormous impact in life along the Norwegian coast.
-The ship was built in 1993, 100 years after the founder completed his first Hurtigruten voyage.
+The ship was built in 1993, 100 years after the founder completed his first Hurtigruten voyage and refurbished in 2018.
 On board, there is beautiful art by the famous Harr family.
 The panorama lounges, Horisont and Syvstjernen, treat you to unforgettable views of the surrounding scenery.
 Ship amenities include comfortable lounges and ample deck space, affording perfect views as you glide through some of the world’s most beautiful and untouched coastal scenery.
 It also has a small library, where you can immerse yourself in a good book, and a café serving snacks and drinks 24 hours a day.

 In 1891, the idea of providing daily, year-round express boat service along the west coast of Norway was born, and the Norwegian Coastal Voyage Inc. NCV, now Hurtigruten, took up the challenge in 1893 when one boat successfully completed a run from Trondheim to Hammerfest.
 This started a communications revolution, giving business and coastal inhabitants better access to the outside world.
 Letters taking three weeks to reach Hammerfest from Trondheim during the summer (and up to five months during the winter) could now be delivered in just a few days.
 Over the years the route was extended from Bergen in the south to Kirkenes in the north, and Hurtigruten has had more than 70 ships in service.
 In the beginning ships were pulled from other Norwegian domestic or foreign routes, but they have since given way to vessels which have been specially constructed for the route, equipped with refrigerated compartments, roll on/off facilities, and vehicle holds to increase the freight and cargo service to the remote towns and farming communities along the coast.